whitecollaralgos/Algoways/docs/broker_factory.md

                                               f"Invalid depth level {depth_level}.
 Must be 5, 20, or 30")

         # Map symbol to token using SymToken from database
-        # Note: This uses the symbol module described in openalgo.database.symbol
+        # Note: This uses the symbol module described in algoways.database.symbol
         token_info = SymbolMapper.get_token_from_symbol(symbol, exchange)
         if not token_info:
             return self._create_error_response("SYMBOL_NOT_FOUND",